Athelstan Braxton Hicks: Career

 One of his inquests, Elizabeth Jackson, has been linked, probably incorrectly, with the Jack the Ripper murders.

 In the case of the 'Lambeth Gangs' he dealt with the murder of Henry Mappin by a street gang, the original Hooligans, who threatened witnesses and himself.

 In the 'Battersea Cancer Cure' inquest he dealt with an unqualified "Dr Ferdinand" who advertised his claim to be able to cure cancer.
 It was not until the Cancer Act 1939 that advertisements for cancer cures were made illegal.

 At the end of the 19th century there were more suicides from carbolic acid than from any other poison because there was no restriction on its sale.
 Braxton Hicks and other coroners called for its sale to be prohibited.

-He gave evidence in 1890 and 1896 to the Select Committee on Infant Life Protection.
+He gave evidence in 1890 and 1896 to the Select Committee on the Infant Life Protection Act, 1872.

 In 1899 Braxton Hicks wrote to the Home Secretary, Sir Matthew White Ridley, about the Police Order issued by the Metropolitan Commissioner of Police, Sir Edward Bradford, and the recovery of bodies in the Thames.
 In 1900 he succeeded in a reform of coroners being notified of the deaths of lunatics held in Poor Law Institutions.

 In the Kingston District in 1901 he held 201 inquests: 121 males and 79 females with one case of treasure trove.
 The verdicts were murder four (three newborn children), manslaughter one, suicide 23, accidental 51, suffocated in bed four, found drowned 10, excessive drinking 13, want of attention at birth three.
 Infants under one year accounted for 42 of these.
 There were also 810 inquests in the South-Western district.